-You can't change what you don't know.
-The first step in earning a higher credit score is to know everything in your credit history.
-You can get a free credit report and scores online at Credit Karma.
+Your to-do list may read "improve credit score," but you can't change what you don't know.
+The first step in garnering a higher credit score is to know everything in your credit history.

-Go through your credit history closely and make sure there are no accounts that you're unfamiliar with.
-If you do find mistakes you can contact the credit bureau to dispute the information.
-Some common reasons to dispute a line on your credit score are:
+Go through your credit history closely and make sure there are no accounts you don't recognize.
+Also review your payment history.
+If you do find mistakes, you can contact the credit bureau where you find the error to dispute the information (phone numbers and online contact links below).
+Some common reasons to dispute a line on your credit score include:

 - Someone opened an account in your name

-- One of your existing accounts were stolen
+- One of your existing accounts was stolen

 - A bank, collection agency, or vendor made an error

 They have 30 days to investigate the dispute.
-Here are the phone numbers for each of the three credit bureaus.
+Here are the websites and phone numbers for each of the three credit bureaus:

 If you have a friend or family member with a credit card in good standing, ask if they will add you as an authorized user.
 An authorized user is someone who is authorized to use a credit account.

 When the creditor does this, the entire account history will be added to your credit report.
-The helps by adding an additional trade line, but it also helps the average age of your open accounts, which makes up 15% of your FICO score.
+This helps by adding an additional credit line, but it also helps the average age of your open accounts, which makes up 15% of your FICO credit score.

-Once you are actually in the process of shopping around for a loan, there are a couple tips that will help you minimize the impact of the credit inquiry.
+This deep dive before you apply for a loan will make the loan application process much cleaner.
+Once you begin the process of shopping around for a loan, there are a few tips that will help you minimize the impact of the credit inquiry.